Greenmamba29/genspark-ai-search-privacy/NETLIFY_DEPLOYMENT.md

 # 🚀 Netlify Deployment - Enhanced UI Ready

-## ✅ **Deployment Status: READY**
+## 🚀 **Deployment Status: LIVE!**

-All changes have been successfully committed to GitHub and are ready for Netlify deployment.
+All changes have been successfully deployed to Netlify production!
+Your enhanced UI is now live.

 ### 📋 **What Was Deployed**